ghc-proposals/ghc-proposals/proposals/0000-componentized-cabal.rst

    can be marked as un-buildable through the dependency solving process).

 2. We can now convert a graph of packages into a graph of components.
-In doing so, the ``ComponentDeps`` tree of dependencies gets exploded into an individual set of package level dependencies.
-Each component identity is defined by looking at the input dependencies *of the component*, as well other options which would affect the build.
+Each resulting component inherits only the dependencies of that component, as specified by ``ComponentDeps``.
+The component identity is defined by looking at the input dependencies *of the component*, as well other options which would affect the build.
 Note that in a solver plan, the dependencies refer to *packages*, not